Video shows smart toilet, large pool, other features of Jackie Appiah's mansion

 Popular Ghanaian actress Jackie Appiah was gracious enough to let her colleague Luchy Donalds tour the interior of her luxurious mansion in Accra, Ghana.

-In the video sighted online, the tour started from the compound which showed off the actrrss' car and large pool with lounge chairs and beautiful flowers.
+In the video sighted online, the tour started from the compound which showed off the actress' car and a large pool with lounge chairs and beautiful flowers.

 Jackie's house tour

-Jackie dines in an area fit for kings and her staircase leads to a mini sitting room with cushions, chandeliers and thin glass barrier separating it from the rest of house.
+Jackie dines in an area fit for kings and her staircase leads to a mini sitting room with cushions, chandeliers and a thin glass barrier separating it from the rest of the house.

-The actress' several bags, shioes and perfumes were displayed on different shelves as Luchy continued to exclaim in amazement.
+The actress' several bags, shoes and perfumes were displayed on different shelves as Luchy continued to exclaim in amazement.

 Jackie also does not do regular 'toileting', she decided to go for a smart one that opens on sensing motion.